AqueductHub/aqueductcore/.github/CLA/cla_info.md

 When you first submit a pull request to the project, we will respond with an invitation to complete the CLA.

-1. The first step is to fill in an online form with some basic details (name, etc.).
-The form link will be in the reply on the pull request.
+1. The first step is to fill in an [online form](https://forms.office.com/Pages/ResponsePage.aspx?id=zqoSluHCyUq06rHalpXwHTqJIsEW9SRBq5H377k3FrtUMktKNVJONldZV1FNT0pMQVIzUTdJODVFSy4u) with some basic details (name, etc.).
+The form link also will be in the reply on the pull request.

 2. After receiving the form submission, we will then setup a DocuSign link and share a link with you via email to sign the CLA.